 CBT Exercises for Anxiety to Try at Home

-While it is not possible to do CBT treatment on your own at home, there are some CBT exercises that could be helpful to some people with anxiety.
+While you should always reach out to a professional if your anxiety interferes with your daily functioning, there are some CBT exercises you can do at home that could be helpful to some people with anxiety.
 These include activities and skills that focus on becoming more aware of thoughts, feelings, and behaviors, and making changes when those patterns are contributing to anxiety.

-Here are five CBT techniques for anxiety that you could try at home:9
+Here are some CBT techniques for anxiety that you could try at home:9

 Make a list of the thoughts that feed your anxiety, the thoughts making it grow bigger and stronger.
 Become more aware of these thoughts and what situations tend to trigger them.
 You might use a CBT app or a journal to record these patterns throughout the day, such as the Bloom app.